joshualande/joshualande.github.io/_drafts/2014-02-07-introduction-sql-simple-examples.md

 This is functionally equivalent, but somewhat easier to understand.

-# JOINing Three Tables in SQL
+# JOIN Three Tables in SQL

 What's  cool about SQL is that we can JOIN multiple tables.
 To find the ingredient names for the 'Tomato Soup' recipe,